MsPiggi/Hollywood/README.md

 # Heroku
 The app is hosted here: https://udacityhollywood.herokuapp.com/

+# Motivation

+I created this API to sufisticate my new developed skills as a full stack developer.
+This code is for the open source community and I am happy to get in contact with interessted people.

 # Hollywood APIs

 This readme file describes all needed information for this app, which is hosted on Heroku.